timesler/facenet-pytorch/README.md

 Both pretrained models were trained on 160x160 px images, so will perform best if applied to images resized to this shape.
 For best results, images should also be cropped to the face using MTCNN (see below).

 By default, the above models will return 512-dimensional embeddings of images.
 To enable classification instead, either pass `classify=True` to the model constructor, or you can set the object attribute afterwards with `model.classify = True`.
-For VGGFace2, the pretrained model will output probability vectors of length 8631, and for CASIA-Webface probability vectors of length 10575.
+For VGGFace2, the pretrained model will output logit vectors of length 8631, and for CASIA-Webface logit vectors of length 10575.

 ## Complete detection and recognition pipeline